jatinkalwar/m-bomber2.O/README.md

 # MASTER-BOMBER2.O

-MASTER-BOMBER2.O is a bash code which can help you to prank your friends.
-By using this tool you can send huge amount of sms , call and email to your friends.
+MASTER-BOMBER2.O is a Bash code Which can help you to prank your friends.
+By using this tool You Can Send Anonymous Email and Custom Email and send huge amount of sms , call , Whatsapp and email to your friends.

 ## Appendix